 According to Alexia Smokler of the National Association of Realtors, the organization decided to pursue the simulator after a Newsday investigation revealed alleged housing discrimination on Long Island, New York.

 “We wanted to show how discrimination plays out in real life scenarios and so we drew on real fair housing cases and frequently asked questions from our members to create these simulated scenarios so they could see how discrimination looks,” Smokler said.

 Scenarios in the simulation are based on true stories.
 They include testimonials to show discrimination from the perspective of race, disability and LGBTQ+ identities.

 “We’ve had people tell us watching these videos — they’re very emotional videos — that they are in tears, that they’re angry, that they’re going to stand up for their clients and also we’ve had folks say ‘I wasn’t aware of these sorts of things are going on’ and ‘this has really opened my eyes,’” Smokler said.

 Brian Arnold, who used to work with clients at Aurora Warms the Night, said training like Fairhaven could help combat discrimination.
 But he noted that since the Fairhaven simulation is not a mandatory step in real estate agent licensing, it is challenging to ensure people who need the training actually do it.

 “For your … real estate agents that are doing well, that are maybe using discriminatory practices, how are you going to get those people to use it?”
 Arnold said.
 “Unless it’s a mandatory (program) … then it’s just a nice program that’s out there that could help.”

 Ellis Arnold contributed to this story.

-Tina Griego (Colorado News Collaborative) and Tatiana Flowers (The Colorado Sun) contributed to editing this story.
+Tina Griego with the Colorado News Collaborative and Tatiana Flowers with The Colorado Sun contributed to editing this story.